7alva7/HiPixel/README.md

 - upscayl-bin - The binary tool for AI upscaling (AGPLv3)
 - AI Models - The AI models for image super-resolution (AGPLv3)

+Special thanks to [zaotang.xyz](https://zaotang.xyz) for designing the new application icon and main window interaction interface for HiPixel v0.2.

 HiPixel also uses:
 - [Sparkle](https://github.com/sparkle-project/Sparkle) - A software update framework for macOS applications (MIT License)
 - [NotchNotification](https://github.com/Lakr233/NotchNotification) - A custom notch-style notification banner for macOS (MIT License)